Purpose of this Policy

 Scope of this Policy

 Speakers from outside our university serve as important resources for our community as they share expertise and points of view across various disciplines and social issues.
-In most cases, the expectation is that the university will cover an external speaker’s travel and lodging costs without additional remuneration.
-In less frequent cases, there may be speakers who are of high interest and value to the student, faculty and staff community who will not present without an honorarium.
+In unique circumstances, there may be speakers who are of high interest and value to the student, faculty or staff community who will not present without an honorarium.
 In this case, an honorarium of up to a maximum of $5,000 may be considered, noting that this will be done infrequently, and that the general policy will be that most speakers will present without an honorarium, regardless of source of funds.
-Exceptions to pay more than $5,000 for a speaker will be rare, submitted for consideration on a case-by-case basis to the management committee.
+Exceptions to pay more than $5,000 for a speaker will be rare, submitted for consideration on a case-by-case basis to the Management Committee.
 Any exception requests should include a written explanation of the academic, educational and/or programmatic benefits/outcomes the speaker will bring to the university.
-Speaking honoraria are separate from consulting or training fees that may be offered by outsiders.
+Speaking honoraria are separate from consulting or training fees that may be offered by outside speakers.